Bad Wildungen: Natural monuments

 In the Helenental foothills are found the Odershausen Waterfalls, which are well worth seeing.
 Furthermore, in the woods near Odershausen, near the Jägersburg ("Hunter's Castle"), stand three old dwarf beeches.

 Also, the Bilstein Cliffs near Reizenhagen tempt climbers.
 Bad Wildungen's local mountain, the 518 m-high Homberg, affords the visitor an outstanding panoramic view.

-The municipal area's highest mountain, however, is the Wüstegarten (675 m above sea level), located near Bergfreiheit, one of Bad Wildungen's outlying communities.
+The municipal area's highest mountain, however, is the Wüstegarten (675 m above sea level), located near Bergfreiheit, one of Bad Wildungen's outlying municipalities.
 It is disputed as to whether the peak is actually in Bad Wildungen, as the latest survey suggests that it is a few metres outside town limits.

 Das Paradies ("The Paradise") near Albertshausen is not simply called this; hikers will also find this unique forest towards Gellershausen and Kleinern to be something of a paradisiacal treasure.

 The 167 km-long Kellerwaldsteig, awarded with the distinction of one of Germany's three finest hiking trails, begins and ends in Bad Wildungen.

 In the former Hutewald (forest used for grazing) of Halloh in Albertshausen is a centuries-old beech forest.